Physical Spirituality

 It has suggested that the connective mode of consciousness is so unusual that we would likely describe the experience as "out of this world" and consider it special if not spiritual.
 Of course we employ a connective sentience in the everyday management of our affairs but only in brief spurts or subconsciously.
 To consciously experience its full-blown weirdness one would have to maintain a connective consciousness long enough to allow a significant widening of one's connective web of interaction.
 Most of us spend our entire lives without ever experiencing it.
 Though I lived a religious childhood, I never experienced it until I started dabbling in psychedelics, and I suspect that if I had not so dabbled I would not have experienced it in my lifetime.

-It has shown that the universal connectedness experienced under psychedelics need not suspend our participation in time and space, only involve a mode of consciousness in which our perceptions of time and space are not as normal.
-Time matters for spirits and deities just as it does for us.
+It has shown that the universal connectedness experienced under psychedelics need not suspend our participation in time and space, only involve a mode of consciousness in which our perceptions of time and space are not normal.
+Time matters for our spirits and deities just as it does for us.
 Spiritual conditions are not constant.
 The timing of events can have spiritual relevance.
 The success of a spiritual endeavour may well be dependent on the vicissitudes of a spiritual weather.

 This book has suggested that one may widen one's connective consciousness so far as to become aware of the cosmic connective system and even to become aware of one's own connective consciousness as a visage of a greater cosmic consciousness.
 (Note how I mention one's connective consciousness only.)
 Widening one's connective consciousness to such extremes I believe to be the greater aspect of the spiritual experience made possible by strong psychedelic drugs and dedicated meditational practice.